 Exclusion Description 4 .
-Experimental, Unproven or Investigational Services 1.
-Any products or services, including, but not limited to, drugs, devices, treatments, procedures, and diagnostic tests that are Experimental, Unproven, or Investigational.
-5 .
+Experimental, Unpro ven d or Investigational Services 1. - 5 .
 Foot Care 1.
 Foot orthotics, except for the treatment of severe diabetic foot disease or systemic circulatory disease.
 2. Routine foot care.
 Examples include nail trimming, cutting or debriding and the cutting or removal of corns and calluses.
 This exclusion does not apply to preventive foot care for Members diagnosed with diabetes or systemic circulatory disease.
 6 .
 Maternity Services 1.
 Delivery outside the Service Area after the 37th week of pregnancy, or after you have been told that you are at risk for early delivery.
 2. Planned home births.
 3. Routine pre-natal and post-partum care when you are traveling outside the Service Area.
-7. Mental Health and Su bsta nce Use Disorder Treatment 1.
+7. Mental Health and S ubsta ance Use Disorder Treatment 1.
 Biofeedback.
 2. Educational services or testing, except services covered under the benefit for Early Intervention Services.
 No benefits are provided (1) for educational services intended to enhance educational achievement or developmental functioning, (2) to resolve problems of school performance, (3) to treat learning disabilities, (4) for driver alcohol education, or (5) for community reinforcement approach and assertive continuing care.
 3. Any of the following types of programs: programs in which the patient has a pre-defined duration of care without the Plan's ability to conduct concurrent determinations of continued medical necessity, programs that only provide meetings or activities not based on individualized treatment plans, programs that focus solely on interpersonal or other skills rather than directed toward symptom reduction and functional recovery related to specific mental health disorders, and tuition based programs that offer educational, vocational, recreational, or personal developmental activities.
 4. Sensory integrative praxis tests.
 5. Services for any condition with only a "Z Code" designation in the Diagnostic and Statistical Manual of Mental Disorders, which means that the condition is not attributable to a mental disorder.
 6. Mental health and substance use disorder treatment that is (1) provided to Members who are confined or committed to a jail, house of correction, prison, or custodial facility of the Department of Youth Services; or (2) provided by the Department of Mental Health.
-7. Services or supplies for the diagnosis or treatment of mental health and substance use disorders that, in the reasonable judgment of the Plan, are any of the following: Not consistent with prevailing national standards of clinical practice for the treatment of such conditions.
+7. Services or supplies for the diagnosis or treatment of mental health and substance use disorders that, in the reasonable judgment of the Behavioral Health Access Center, are any of the following: • Not consistent with prevailing national standards of clinical practice for the treatment of such conditions.
 Not consistent with prevailing professional research demonstrating that the services or supplies will have a measurable and beneficial health outcome.